LBC970/CoffeeBot/README.md

    - Confirm request URL in Slack app

 2. **No participants found**:
-   - Verify emoji reaction name ("coffee")
+   - Verify signup message exists and reactions are being captured
-   - Check message timestamp in S3
+   - Check message timestamp is correctly stored in S3
-   - Confirm channel permissions
+   - Confirm bot has channel permissions and can read reactions

 3. **Pairing algorithm issues**:
    - Use `/coffee-admin test-scoring` to debug